netxms/netxms-doc/admin/web-services-monitoring.rst

 * Cache retention time (in seconds)
 * Request timeout (in seconds)

-Web service URL and additional HTTP headers fields can contain macros that are expanded when actual request is made.
-So you can, for example, set URL as ``%{url}`` and keep the actual URL in node's custom attribute ``url``.
+The web service URL and additional HTTP headers fields can contain macros that are expanded when the actual request is made.
+So you can, for example, set the URL as ``%{url}`` and keep the actual URL in a custom attribute of the node with the name ``url``.

 DCI Configuration
 -----------------

-DCI configuration provides DCI origin "web service".
-Metric name for this origin contains web service definition name with optional arguments and path to document element that has to be retrieved (or PCRE compliant regex with one capture group for text responses).
+DCI configuration provides the DCI origin "web service".
+Metric name for this origin contains the web service definition name with optional arguments and the path to the document element that has to be retrieved, or a PCRE compliant regex with one capture group for text responses.

 For example:
    * ``WebService1:/system/cpu/usage``
    * ``WebService2(eth0):/stat/bytesIn``
    * ``WebService3(10,20,30):^(\d*)``

-Service arguments can be inserted into request URL or headers using macros %1,
+Service arguments can be inserted into the request URL or headers using macros %1,
 %2, and so on.
-For XML and JSON responses path to document element should start from ``/``.
+For XML and JSON responses, the path to the document element should start with ``/``.
-XML response, according to standard, should have only one upper level tag.
+An XML response, according to the standard, should only have one upper level tag.
-For text response, first capture group of regular expression is returned.
+For text responses, the first capture group of the regular expression is returned.

 Instance discovery
 ------------------

-For web service discovery “Web Service” instance discovery method can be used.
+For web service discovery the “Web Service” instance discovery method can be used.
-It  accepts web service name with optional arguments and path to the root element of the document where enumeration will start.
-Each sub-element of given root element will be considered separate instance.
+It accepts a web service name with optional arguments and the path to the root element of the document where enumeration will start.
+Each sub-element of a given root element will be considered as a separate instance.

 For example:
    * ``WebService1:/system/cpu`` will enumerate all elements under "/system/cpu"